Vintage Wall Decor For The Kitchen – Best Ideas

 Copper Cookware

 Moving from 2D to 3D, next up we have copper cookware which has been used for centuries due to its excellent heat conductivity and durability.
 In fact, copper was the preferred material for cookware among professional chefs and households in Europe during the 18th and 19th centuries.
-Its popularity continued to grow in the United States during the 20th century, especially among affluent households.

 Three decorative copper pans hanging against a white-tiled wall.